aaronchucarroll/TruVision/README.md

 # TruVision

 ## Overview
-TruVision presents sunglasses integrated with advanced technological features aimed at enhancing accessibility and communication in various languages.
+TruVision presents sunglasses integrated with advanced technological features aimed at enhancing accessibility for the blind and low-vision.
 The sunglasses are equipped with a Raspberry Pi, button, and camera module, providing users with instant text-to-speech functionality upon pressing a button.
 Leveraging Google Cloud services, including Text-to-Speech, Translate, and Cloud Vision APIs, TruVision seamlessly translates text captured by the camera into multiple languages, offering real-time audio feedback.

 ## Features
 - Instant text-to-speech translation: Users can simply press a button on the sunglasses to have captured text translated into speech in their preferred language.